The OneDrive sync client update process

 Deploy new versions from an internal network location to avoid using Internet bandwidth.
 (If you don't deploy an update after 60 days, it will be automatically downloaded and installed.)

 However, as the slowest ring, the Enterprise ring receives performance improvements, reliability fixes, and new features last.

 Microsoft reserves the right to bypass the 60-day grace period for critical updates.

-To learn how to set the Enterprise ring for the Windows sync client using Group Policy, see Receive OneDrive sync client updates on the Enterprise ring .
+To learn how to set the Enterprise ring for the Windows sync client using Group Policy, see Set the sync client update ring.
 To learn how to set it for the Mac sync client, see Configure the new OneDrive sync client on macOS.
 For info about the Office 365 update process, see Overview of update channels for Office 365 ProPlus.
 For info about the Windows 10 update process, see Build deployment rings for Windows 10 updates.